Éamon de Valera: Constitution of Ireland

 The Oath of Allegiance was abolished, as were appeals to the Judicial Committee of the Privy Council.
 The opposition-controlled Senate, when it protested and slowed down these measures, was also abolished.
-In 1931, the British Parliament passed the Statute of Westminster, which established the legislative equal status of the self-governing Dominions of the then British Commonwealth, including the Irish Free State, to one another and the United Kingdom.
+In 1931, the British Parliament passed the Statute of Westminster, which all but eliminated the UK Parliament's authority to legislate for the self-governing Dominions of the then British Commonwealth, including the Irish Free State, and gave them legislative equality with the United Kingdom.
 Though a few constitutional links between the Dominions and the United Kingdom remained, this is often seen as the moment at which the Dominions became fully sovereign states.

-De Valera, in his capacity as Prime Minister of His Majesty's Government in the Irish Free State, wrote in July 1936 to King Edward VIII in London indicating that he planned to introduce a new constitution, the central part of which was to be the creation of an office de Valera provisionally intended to call President of Saorstát Éireann (Uachtarán Shaorstát Éireann), which would replace the Governor-General.
-De Valera used the sudden abdication of Edward VIII as King to pass two bills: one amended the constitution to remove all mention of the monarch and Governor-General, while the second brought the monarch back, this time through statute law, for use in representing the Irish Free State at a diplomatic level.
+Shortly after the Statute passed, Cosgrave sought and received the right to have an Irish minister advise the king on matters related to the Free State to the exclusion of British ministers.
+This allowed the President of the Executive Council to directly advise the King in his capacity as His Majesty's Irish Prime Minister. in this capacity, De Valera wrote in July 1936 to King Edward VIII in London indicating that he planned to introduce a new constitution, the central part of which was to be the creation of an office de Valera provisionally intended to call President of Saorstát Éireann (Uachtarán Shaorstát Éireann), which would replace the governor-general.
+De Valera used the sudden abdication of Edward VIII as King to pass two bills: one amended the constitution to remove all mention of the monarch and governor-general, while the second brought the monarch back, this time through statute law, for use in representing the Irish Free State at a diplomatic level.
 With the implementation of the Constitution of Ireland (Bunreacht na hÉireann), the title ultimately given to the president was President of Ireland (Uachtarán na hÉireann).